noahgrant/resourcerer/docs/collection.md

 get: (identifier: string | number) => Model | undefined
 ```

-Collections index their Model instances by either the Model's [`idAttribute`](/docs/model.md#static-idattribute) or, equivalently as a shortcut, by the collection's own static [`modelIdAttribute`](#static-modelidattribute) property.
+Collections index their Model instances by either the Model's [`idAttribute`](/docs/model.md#static-idattribute) or, equivalently as a shortcut, by the collection's own static [`idAttribute`](#static-idattribute) property.
 The `.get()` method takes an id value and returns the quick-lookup model instance if one exists.

 ### has
 ```js